cipherlogs/uhugrid/README.md

 by using aspect ratios suited best for the current screen size and the available free space.
-Unlike other solutions where the dimension of each card is determined by its content, UHUGrid has the luxury to generate sizes that look good and fit best.
+Unlike other solutions where the dimension of each card is determined by its content, **UHUGRID** has the luxury to generate sizes that look good and fit best.

 Something that Masonry can't do.